slatedocs/slate/source/index.html.md

 ## 1. Submitting domains for scoring

-    Before domains can be scored, they need to be crawled, and the crawled urls need to be scraped, and then the urls are scored by our models.
+    Before domains can be scored, they need to be crawled, and the crawled urls need to be scraped, and then the urls are scored by our model_names.
 Hence, the domains need to be submitted first.

 ## 2. Fetching the scores

     After the domains have been submitted, the results will be available in some time.

-    Domain Scoring is complete when all of the urls have been scored by all models.
+    Domain Scoring is complete when all of the urls have been scored by all model_names.

     During the time between submission and fetching, some domains might already have been scored, while other are still processing.
 In this case,